 To give you an idea of what is entailed, the legal work required by the conveyancing process includes:

-Your conveyancer is an experienced property specialist who can offer the sellers and purchasers detailed information, expert advice, and provide assistance in the process of transferring property ownership between the involved parties.
-Your conveyancers guides you through the entire conveyancing process in order to ensure a smooth transfer, and bring you the peace of mind that knowing everything is being correctly managed can give.
+Your conveyancer is an experienced property specialist who can offer sellers and purchasers detailed information, expert advice, and assistance throughout the conveyancing process.
+They guide you step by step to ensure a smooth transfer of ownership and provide peace of mind, knowing everything is being properly managed.

 People who take on the role of a conveyancer are required to obtain a license that allows them to conduct conveyancing for all types of property transfers on behalf of their clients, including commercial, rural, and residential properties.
 The requirements for licence eligibility are slightly different in every state and territory, but in general a combination of educational qualifications, job training, and some assistant field experience is required.